How Stress impacts Sleep

 - Shift Work

 The best thing you can do is educate your workforce on how they can improve their sleep health and how they can access free sleep tests with their local GPs.
-Safe & Healthy can then consult them on the best way forward.
-We offer a 45 min seminar on sleep health and also a 30min training session for your frontline managers with our facebook live interactive seminar platform.
+This can start with as little as $29 per employee and 20 minutes with our online Sleep Health session

 We look forward to improving the health of your employees and reducing the risk of injury by addressing this high risk factor.